Hersir: Hersirs in history

 Hersir was the name of a man in Rígsþula whose daughter Erna married Jarl, the first earl.

 A Swedish hersir, Jarlabanke Ingefastsson, has become notable for the about 20 Jarlabanke Runestones that he raised together with his relatives.

 Ketill Flatnose was a Norwegian hersir of the 9th century.

-Aud the Deep-minded Ketilsdóttir (Auður Djúpúðga Ketilsdóttir) Aud the Deep-Minded (Ketilsd%C3%B3ttir) was the daughter of Ketill "Flatnose" Bjornsson.
+Aud the Deep-Minded (Ketilsd%C3%B3ttir) (Auður Djúpaúðga Ketilsdóttir) was the daughter of Ketill "Flatnose" Bjornsson.

-In the Sagas of Icelanders there is mention of several hersirs, such as a powerful hersir in Sognefjord called Bjorn"Buna"Grimsson, who lived at Aurland and the father of Ketill "Flatnose" Bjornsson.
+In the Sagas of Icelanders there is mention of several hersirs, such as a powerful hersir in Sognefjord called Bjorn "Buna" Grimsson, who lived at Aurland and was the father of Ketill "Flatnose" Bjornsson.
 As related in Egil's Saga, he was a traveler, adventurer, and Viking raider.

 Thorgerdur Eylaugsdottir (Þorgerður Eylaugsdóttir) was a female Hersir of Sogn.
 In Landnáma Björns lineage is traced to his foremothers rather than his forefathers.
 Only his father Grímur is mentioned in Bjorns lineage that continues to grandmother Hervör and great-grandmother Thorgerdur Eylaugsdóttir hersir.
 This is rare in the stories of the Icelanders indicating the importance if Thorgerdur.